 What Should I Wear?

 Military service members are encouraged to wear their service dress uniform.
-Civilians are requested to wear clothing appropriate for a formal occasion and comfortable for the seasonal conditions, realizing that rendering of Military Funeral Honors is conducted outdoors.
+Civilians are requested to wear clothing appropriate for a formal occasion and comfortable for the seasonal conditions, realizing that the rendering of Military Funeral Honors is conducted outdoors.

 How long does Military Funeral Honors and the following services last?